-This requires knowing some of the history of the people and the movements they’ve gone through.
+This requires knowing some of the histories of the people and the movements they’ve gone through.
 Malazan does this quite well.
 The philosophy and history of the people come through in every facet of those books while very rarely being stated outright.

 You’ll need to determine how the magical or otherworldly elements affect people’s philosophy and sense of safety.

-One thing I’ve always wanted to see is a world in which the gods intervene and appear to people that tackles the government problem.
+One thing I’ve always wanted to see is a world in which the gods intervene and appear to people that tackle the government problem.
 It seems pretty clear to me that no government we know about on Earth makes sense in such a case.